Choosing the best survival radio: Top 10 for savvy survivors

 - Flimsy components (hand crank seems easy to break)

 You’ll need to think carefully about what you need from your new device.
-What kind of tools or features will help you to feel prepared in a disaster?
+What tools or features will help you feel prepared for a disaster?

 Some people will appreciate the versatility of the ROCAM radio, with its built-in compass, alarm, and beacon.
 Others will want the flexibility to listen to their music with the Eton FRX5BT.